Battle of Mount Li: Aftermath

 The battle ended in a decisive victory for Shen.
-The twin cities were sacked and left in ruins, Baosi was captured and Bofu, still a child, was killed in front of her.
-The Son of Heaven was slain in Mount Li side by side with Huan, Duke of Zheng.
-The land surrounding Fenghao and Lishan was conquered and occupied by the Quanrong.
-The Marquess of Shen later managed to get Baosi for himself and freed her.
-Yijiu was made king in Shen with the name Ping of Zhou, but his coronation was supported only by three states, including Shen and Zeng.
-The vassal nobles sent escorts to rescue treasures and survivors in the ruined capital.
+The twin cities were sacked and left in ruins, Bao Si was captured, and Bofu, still a child, was killed in front of her.
+King You was slain at Mount Li alongside Duke Huan of Zheng.
+Much of Guanzhong, the heartland of Zhou, was conquered and occupied by the Quanrong.
+The Marquess of Shen forced Bao Si to become his wife but later freed her.
+Yijiu was proclaimed king, and the capital was eventually moved to Luoyang.